Domestic Violence and AVOs

 Generally, a court will consider a conditional release order or a community corrections order for this offence.

 Yes, it is possible to go to jail for breaching an AVO.
-The maximum penalty is $5,500 and/or a term of imprisonment of 2 years.
+The maximum penalty depends on the circumstances of the breach.

 The likelihood of jail depends on the seriousness of the offence, and your subjective circumstances.
 For example, if the breach involves violence, there is strong possibility that you will go to jail.
 The chance of going to jail also increases if you repeatedly contravene the AVO, even if the breaches are minor.